MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M03_Lab1_Create_and_publish_a_Knowledge_Article.md

 9. Enter the following text into the Content Designer text.
 ‎
-‎Item Arrived Damaged
+‎	Item Arrived Damaged

 	When an item arrives damaged, do the following:

 	1. Open our web portal

 	2. Locate your order record

 	3. Select return Item

 	4. Select damaged for the reason

 	5. Click Print

 Once we have received the returned / damaged item, your account will be credited back the amount.